 Seth Lewandowski is the co-founder of Periwinkle, a company that provides professional garage cleaning and organization services.
+Periwinkle’s goal is to give homeowners the garages of their dreams by decreasing clutter and making spaces more functional and comfortable.

 Where and when do you get your best ideas?
 My best ideas come from the times I find flow.
 Entering into a state of flow can come from the energy of a new experience, city or event.
 It can come from having a great workout and feeling refreshed and alive.
 Or it can come from listening to books, podcasts or music that challenge the norm.
 My best ideas come during the "in-between" spaces - the gaps between work and dinner, waking up and the morning commute, etc.